suleymansentosun/psv-website-clone/README.md

-You can view the website from here: https://codepen.io/ssentosun/full/JjVXEMP
+You can view the webpage from here: https://codepen.io/ssentosun/full/JjVXEMP